Jared Polec: Port Adelaide (2014–2018)

 2015 was not to be for Polec, suffering a stress reaction in his foot which developed into a navicular fracture, forcing him out for the season.
 In early 2016, scans cleared Polec of the fracture and he was declared fit to resume full training.
 On 13 September 2018, Polec advised Port Adelaide that he wished to be traded to North Melbourne.

 North Melbourne (2019–2022)

-In October 2018, Polec was traded to North Melbourne on a five year contract for seasons 2019 to 2023, however was delisted after the 2022 season following an ongoing foot injury that kept him out of the team throughout 2022.
+In October 2018, Polec was traded to North Melbourne on a five-year contract for seasons 2019 to 2023, however was delisted after the 2022 season following an ongoing foot injury that kept him out of the team throughout 2022.

+Post-AFL career

+In September 2023, Polec was appointed as head coach of Hoppers Crossing Football Club in the Western Region Football League, on a two-year contract.